ahmadalfy/html-forms-book/02-structure.md

 ### Form elements used to collect data

-In the past section we created the form basic structure.
 In this section we will learn about the different elements used to collect inputs from the users.
 We will discuss the `input`, `textarea` and `select` tags.
-For the same of simplicity, we will refer to them collectively as *form controls*.
+For the sake of simplicity, we will refer to them collectively as *form controls*.

 #### The `input` tag